trangqlds/github-actions-course/README.md

       - name: Test
         if: github.event_name == 'push'
         run: echo "I was triggered by a push event"
+Note: if is already an expression, so there is no need to do this: ${{ github.event_name == 'push' }}

 ## Expressions allow for default values and ternary operations.
 These leverage the && and || logical operators in the following way:

 Providing a default: ${{ expression || default_value }}.
 The default_value will be used if the expression evaluates to a falsy value.

 Using the ternary operation: ${{ expression && truthy_value || falsy_value }}.
 The truthy_value will be used if the expression evaluates to a truthy value, and the falsy_value will be used otherwise.
 The actual value resulting from the expression evaluation will not be present in the result of this ternary operation.

+# VARIABLES
+- Set and reuse non-sensitive configuration information
+- Single workflow: can be accessed like $var_name
+- Mutiple workflow: need to access by using expression: ${{ vars.name }}